La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/Volatility Forecast README.md

 ## Features:
-- Comprehensive Deep Learning Price Forecasting using ARIMA, BSTS and LSTM.
 - Dynamic Conditional Correlation (DCC) Analysis with 2 Assets.
 - Multivariate and Univariate Model Analysis with sGARCH, eGARCH, and gjrGARCH.
 - Historical Risk Analysis with VaR and ES.